rant-lang/rant/README.md

 ## Why Rant?

 🧰 **Painless API** <br/>
-Rant's API is designed to be as straightforward to use as possible.
+Rant's API is designed to be as straightforward as possible.
 Integrating Rant into your project only takes a few lines of code.

 💻 **Cross-Platform** <br/>
 Write once, run anywhere-- Rant code is fully portable across all supported platforms.

 🎲 **Built with ♥ for RNG** <br/>
-Throw the dice with a wide array of powerful, built-in utilities for generating random numbers, strings, booleans, lists, list subsets, and much more.
-Synchronize RNG behavior in different parts of your program with a single function call.

-The built-in RNG can be externally seeded to produce deterministic program outputs.
+Enjoy a wide array of built-in utilities for generating random numbers, strings, booleans, lists, list subsets, and much more.
+The internal RNG can be seeded before execution to produce deterministic outputs.

 🔱 **Advanced Branching** <br/>
 Fine-tune branching behavior with a multitude of configuration options and branch selection modes for iterative, random, and weighted selection.

 🎨 **Dynamic Variable System** <br/>
-Inspired by popular scripting languages, Rant's dynamic variable system lets you work with common primitives, collection types, callbacks, and more without any fuss.
+Inspired by other popular scripting languages, Rant's dynamic variable system ergonomically supports common primitives, collection types, closures, and more.

 🖨 **Print Semantics** <br/>
-Rant is all about "printing": each lexical scope has an output that can be printed to, which then prints itself to the parent output, and so on.
-This lets you easily build strings and collections from multiple parts with minimal code bloat.
+Rant is all about "printing": each lexical scope has an output to add values ("print") to, which then prints itself to the parent output, and so on.
+This lets you easily build strings and collections from multiple parts with minimal code.

 🧬 **Delightful Combinatorics** <br/>
-Effortlessly perform nested mappings, filters, zips, combinations, and more with Rant's intuitive function call syntax.
+Perform nested mappings, filters, zips, combinations, and more with Rant's intuitive function composition syntax.

 🎛 **Automatic Formatting** <br/>
 Passively format text output with automatic capitalization, whitespace normalization, and number formatting.